 Death with Dignity Act

-The Skagit Valley Hospital Board of Commissioners approved a hospital policy regarding the state’s Death With Dignity Act approved by voters in November.
+Skagit Regional Health has a policy regarding the state’s Death with Dignity Act.
 The law, which took effect on March 4, 2009, requires hospitals to make a public statement of policy.

 The policy approved by the Board of Commissioners on Feb.
-27, 2009 does not allow patients to self-administer life-ending medications at Skagit Valley Hospital and does not allow the hospital pharmacy to fill a prescription for life-ending medication.
+27, 2009 does not allow patients to self-administer life-ending medications at Skagit Valley Hospital or Cascade Valley Hospital.
+Additionally, the policy does not allow hospital pharmacies to fill a prescription for life-ending medication.

-However, the policy does allow providers who desire to do so to respond to and openly discuss any patient’s inquiry about life-ending medication and help patients to make informed decisions about end-of-life care and options.
-Healthcare providers at Skagit Valley Hospital may perform the duties of an attending or consulting physician, may prescribe life-ending medication, may provide counseling or perform other duties as allowed by the law.
+However, the policy does allow providers who desire to do so to respond to, and openly discuss, any patient’s inquiry about life-ending medication and help patients make informed decisions about end-of-life care and options.
+Healthcare providers at Skagit Valley Hospital and Cascade Valley Hospital may perform the duties of an attending or consulting physician, may prescribe life-ending medication, may provide counseling or perform other duties as allowed by the law.

 The act requires that an adult Washington resident who is certified as having a terminal illness with six months or less to live, who is found to be competent by two physicians, may voluntarily request a prescription for life-ending medication three times.
 The requests must include two oral and one written request spanning at least 15 days, and the patient must be able to self-administer the lethal drug.

-The Death With Dignity Act is clear that no provider, including Skagit Valley Hospital, is required to assist a qualified patient in ending his or her own life.
+The Death with Dignity Act is clear that no provider, including providers at Skagit Valley Hospital and Cascade Valley Hospital, are required to assist a qualified patient in ending his or her own life.

-Skagit Valley Hospital will continue to provide compassionate, high-quality care to all our patients.
-Any patient wishing to receive life-ending medication while a patient at Skagit Valley Hospital will be assisted in transfer to another facility of the patient’s choice and will be assured continuity of care.
+Skagit Valley Hospital and Cascade Valley Hospital will continue to provide compassionate, high-quality care to all our patients.
+Any patient wishing to receive life-ending medication while a patient at Skagit Valley Hospital or Cascade Valley Hospital will be assisted in transfer to another facility of the patient’s choice and will be assured continuity of care.